Want to know how to meal prep? Read this guide for 10 steps to meal prep like a boss from dietitian nutritionist McKel.

 I started meal prepping in college when I was super busy running between classes, meetings, and hanging out with friends and just didn’t have the time to cook healthy meals.
 Sound familiar?
 I started cooking ahead on Sundays so that throughout the week I could just grab and go healthy, whole food meals that would keep me feeling amazing and focused.
 These days I’ve gotten meal prep down to a science and can grocery shop, prep, and cook in under 3 hours most Sundays.
 Having meals ready to go gives me more energy and focus for the work I do with Nutrition Stripped and gives me more time for the things I love like playing with my puppy Luna, working out, self care, and spending time with friends and family.
 Just a reminder, it takes practice to be able to meal prep this quickly, but give it a few tries and you will see as you get more familiar with the recipes and in the kitchen, you’ll get faster and faster!
 Below are my top ten tips to saving time and energy during your weekly meal prep.

-Multi-task.
-I’m all about being efficient with my time and that carries over into cooking as well.
-A fundamental component to the Society is saving you time!
+I’m all for being efficient with my time and that carries over into cooking as well.
+A fundamental component to the Guide to Master Meal Planning is saving you time!
 Cook things on the stove top like hard boiled eggs, quinoa, soups, etc. while at the same time you’re baking off veggies, sweet potatoes, granola, etc. in the oven and making hummus, homemade almond milk, or salad dressings in the blender.
 Use your time wisely!

-Make your favorites.
 I have a list of staple batch cooking items I prep weekly and rotate them out here and there.
 I decrease decision fatigue in my life as much as possible, and making food ahead of time is just one of the many ways I keep important energy focused on making big decisions versus just what to eat daily.
-That’s why I shared my tips in depth with the Society members and it’s helped them tremendously!
+That’s why I shared my tips in depth with the Guide to Master Meal Planning members and it’s helped them tremendously!

 Simply Infused Waters!
 Have a couple of pitchers of your favorite water infusions in the fridge to encourage you to stay hydrated throughout the day especially during the warmer months of the year.
 Another added bonus I keep in the fridge at ALL times is my Love Your Liver Iced Tea.

-Dips, dressings, and sauces.
-Of course you can pick up your favorite brands at the store to save time, but there’s something so delicious and super simple about making your own salad dressings on the fly, hummus for the week ahead, and sauces.
+Of course, you can pick up your favorite brands at the store to save time, but there’s something so delicious and super simple about making your own salad dressings on the fly, hummus for the week ahead, and sauces.
 Some of my favorites I prep on the weekend are: Spinach Basil Pesto, Beet Hummus, Sweet Tahini Drizzle, Zesty Lemon Shallot Dressing, and Lemon Lime Guacamole.

-There you have it friends, I hope this list helps you take the first 10 steps you need today to improve your meal planning skills.
-If you need any more help, just join us in the Society.
+There you have it, friends, I hope this list helps you take the first 10 steps you need today to improve your meal planning skills.
+If you need any more help, just join us in the Guide to Master Meal Planning.
 We have MUCH more where this list came from.